konomu/pyaa/README.md

 # Introducing pyaa!
-A thirty key steno keyboard powered by QMK firmware.
+A thirty key steno keyboard powered by QMK firmware and Plover.

 ## How do I build it?
 To build pyaa, all you need is the following: